includes a Global Process App, a special process app that contains only the

 Application are promoted:

-This includes system auxiliary tables (Companies, Contacts, Problems,
+application.
+This includes system auxiliary tables (Companies, Contacts,

-Resolutions, Languages, String Identifiers, Strings) and any customer-added
+Problems, Resolutions, Languages, String Identifiers, Strings) and any

-auxiliary tables that do not belong to a particular application and could be
+customer-added auxiliary tables that do not belong to a particular application

-- Any design data associated with the auxiliary tables (for
+- Design data associated with the auxiliary tables (for

-example, Fields, Dependencies, Labels, Custom Forms, and Icons).
+example, Fields, Dependencies, Labels, Custom Forms, and Icons); however, you

 files) associated with the Global Application.